dknoma/Calytrix/README.md

   - `Decoration`: Tiles that the player should not interact with.
   - `Hazards`: Tiles that are player hazards.
   - `Special`: Not implemented yet, but will be used in conjunction with another custom property to see what the special interactions should be.

+# Version History

+### 1.0.0
+> Initial Version

+#### Tiled Importer Script
+- Takes tilemap.json and tileset.json files, parses the data to create objects that contain the same data that Unity can understand
+- Can slice spritesheets/tileset sheets instead of manually having to do that
+- When importing the level tilemap into Unity
+  - it will create the proper Tile assets (if necessary, otherwise will grab existing ones)
+  - will create the Unity Grid object which holds tilemaps (and set the cell size via the importers settings which we set in the Unity inspector.
+The cell size is how big the cells are that tiles go into)
+  - Create the Unity Tilemap object for each layer (which becomes a child of the Grid)
+    - The tilemap will be given a Renderer (so that the tiles actually render lol)
+    - Its order in layer is assigned via the Tiled custom property: order_in_layer
+    - Its Unity Layer is assigned via the custom property: layer_name
+      - Layer names are specified in: https://github.com/dknoma/Calytrix
+  - each tilemap layer is then used to set the Tile objects in Unity into each tilemap Layer with the right properties